EPCCed/SiMLInt/docs/README.md

 ```

 Compile the Hasegawa-Wakatani example.
 Note that for this step you need to have updated the `CMakeLists.txt` and `hw.cxx` files within the Hasegawa-Wakatani example.
-The `CMakeLists.txt` needs to point to the path to the SmartRedis libraries, while the changes to `hw.cxx` do *something*.
+The `CMakeLists.txt` needs to point to the path to the SmartRedis libraries, while the changes to `hw.cxx` implement the call onto the SmartRedis database and the ML model, and receives and actions the correction to the simulation.
 You can see examples of those modified files *here*.

 Compile:
 ```